nickvujasin/FirstRepository/ServerWARAppTemplate/README.txt

 --- Documentation ---
-Enunciate is used to create HTML documentation of your services, scraped from your JavaDocs.
+Enunciate is used to create HTML documentation of the services, scraped from the JavaDocs.
 It builds client-side libraries (Java, .NET, iOS, Ruby, JavaScript, GWT) for developers who want to use the API.
 Creates the Interface Definition Documents (e.g. WSDL, WADL, XML-Schema).